• About TootingMama

 3. Place into a large mixing bowl.
 Add the oil and using your hands, mix thoroughly.

-4. Spread the aubergine pieces evenly onto a baking tray, pop into the middle shelf on your oven and roast for about 20 minutes.
+4. Spread the aubergine pieces evenly onto a baking tray, pop them into the middle shelf of your oven and roast for about 20 minutes.

 5. While the aubergines are roasting, slice the onions and finely chop the garlic and ginger.